unicode-org/cldr-json/README.md

 Each repository is tagged with the release it pertains to, for example `37.0.0`.

-## Licensing

-This project is distributed by the [Unicode Consortium Terms of Use](http://unicode.org/repos/cldr/trunk/unicode-license.txt)

 ## Dependencies

 This project requires the following other projects to run: